-- 1. Each Contracting Party shall, no later than 1 March 1999, establish an automated Vessel Monitoring System (VMS) to monitor the position of its fishing vessels, which are licensed in accordance with Conservation Measure 119/XVII, to harvest marine living resources in the Convention Area, and for which catch limits, fishing seasons or area restrictions have been set by conservation measures adopted by the Commission. - 2.
+- 1. Each Contracting Party shall, no later than 1 March 1999, establish an automated Vessel Monitoring System (VMS) to monitor the position of its fishing vessels, which are licensed1 in accordance with Conservation Measure 119/XX, to harvest marine living resources in the Convention Area, and for which catch limits, fishing seasons or area restrictions have been set by conservation measures adopted by the Commission. - 2.
 Any Contracting Party unable to establish VMS in accordance with paragraph 1 shall inform the CCAMLR Secretariat within 90 days following the notification of this conservation measure, and communicate its intended timetable for implementation of VMS.
 However, the Contracting Party shall establish VMS at the earliest possible date, and in any event, no later than 31 December 2000. - 3.
 The implementation of VMS on vessels while participating only in a krill fishery is not currently required. - 4.
-For the purpose of this Measure, VMS means a system where, inter alia: - (i) through the installation of satellite-tracking devices on board its fishing vessels, the Flag State receives automatic transmission of certain information.
-This information includes the fishing vessel identification, location, date and time, and is collected by the Flag State at least every four hours to enable it to monitor effectively its flag vessels;
+Each Contracting Party, within two working days of receiving the required VMS information, shall provide to the Secretariat dates and the statistical area, subarea or division for each of the following movements of its flag fishing vessels: - (i) entering and leaving the Convention Area; and - (ii) crossing boundaries between CCAMLR statistical areas, subareas and divisions. - 5.
+For the purpose of this measure, VMS means a system where, inter alia: - (i) through the installation of satellite-tracking devices on board its fishing vessels, the Flag State receives automatic transmission of certain information.
+This information includes the fishing vessel identification, location, date and time, and is collected by the Flag State at least every four hours to enable it to monitor effectively its flag vessels; - (ii) performance standards provide, as a minimum, that the VMS: - (a) is tamper proof; - (b) is fully automatic and operational at all times regardless of environmental conditions: